John von Neumann: Hardware

 The AVIDAC computer was partially based on the architecture of the IAS machine developed by von Neumann.

 Von Neumann consulted for the Army's Ballistic Research Laboratory, most notably on the ENIAC project, as a member of its Scientific Advisory Committee.
 Although the single-memory, stored-program architecture is commonly called von Neumann architecture, the architecture was based on the work of J. Presper Eckert and John Mauchly, inventors of ENIAC and its successor, EDVAC.

 While consulting for the EDVAC project at the University of Pennsylvania, von Neumann wrote an incomplete First Draft of a Report on the EDVAC.
-The paper, whose premature distribution nullified the patent claims of Eckert and Mauchly, described a computer that stored both its data and its program in the same address space, unlike the earliest computers which stored their programs separately on paper tape or plugboards.
-This architecture became the basis of most modern computer designs.
+The paper, whose premature distribution nullified the patent claims of Eckert and Mauchly, described a computer, that stored both its data and its program in the same address space, unlike the earliest computers which stored their programs separately on paper tape or plugboards.
+This architecture became the basis of most modern digital computer designs.

 Next, von Neumann designed the IAS machine at the Institute for Advanced Study in Princeton, New Jersey.
 He arranged its financing, and the components were designed and built at the RCA Research Laboratory nearby.
 Von Neumann recommended that the IBM 701, nicknamed the defense computer, include a magnetic drum.
 It was a faster version of the IAS machine and formed the basis for the commercially successful IBM 704.